Up Close: President Biden's challenges, coronavirus vaccine distribution, Trump's impeachment trial

 It is estimated that we will hit half a million deaths sometime next month.

-Dr. Richard Basser, former Medical Editor for ABC News and President CEO of the Robert Wood Johnson Foundation, explains why the vaccine's distribution is taking longer than expected.
+Dr. Richard Besser, former Medical Editor for ABC News and President CEO of the Robert Wood Johnson Foundation, explains why the vaccine's distribution is taking longer than expected.

 WATCH Up Close on our Connected TV apps for Fire, Roku, Apple TV and Android TV.
 Click here to learn more.